 FIRST ALERT ISSUED | From First Alert Meteorologist Mikel Hannah-Harding

-BIG cool down starts today.
-First Alert Issued for morning lows in the 30s tomorrow and Thursday morning.
+Below average highs today withs lots of sunshine.
+First Alert Issued continues morning lows in the 30s Thursday morning.

-AUGUSTA, Ga.
-(WRDW/WAGT) - A cold front moved through the region last night clearing the way for some of the coolest air we’ve seen so far this fall.
-Lows this morning have bottomed out in the 40s for central and northern CSRA counties with 50s hanging around for our southern CSRA counties.
-The air is drying out as well behind the front prompting dangerous burning conditions as winds stay breezy this afternoon between 10-15 mph out of the northwest with gusts near 25 mph possible.
-A RED FLAG WARNING is in effect for western portions of our viewing area.

-With this being the first cold snap of the season, we’ve issued a FIRST ALERT for both Wednesday and Thursday mornings with temperatures expected to fall into the low 30s in Augusta.
-Colder temperatures near freezing look to be possible in our more rural communities with upper 30s likely for a few southern counties.
+With this being the first cold snap of the season, we are continuing our FIRST ALERT for Thursday morning with temperatures expected to fall into the low 30s and maybe even the upper 20s around the CSRA.
 This won’t be an issue for outdoor plumbing but could cause damage to sensitive plants.
 Be sure to cover them or bring them indoors.
-Also, be sure to bring your pets indoors Tuesday, Wednesday, and Thursday nights to protect them from the unseasonably cold weather.
+Also, be sure to bring your pets indoors tonight and again Thursday night to protect them from the unseasonably cold weather.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.